keebio/keebio-docs/docs/reprogramming-encoders.md

 ## Prerequisites

-### QMK Build Environment
+### QMK Build Environment or VIA Firmware Update

-First of all, at the moment, you won't be able to reassign the encoders using VIA or QMK Configurator.
-The only method right now is through a standard QMK build environment.
+First of all, at the moment, you won't be able to reassign the encoders using QMK Configurator.
+The only methods right now is through a standard QMK build environment or by using an updated version of firmware that includes encoder remapping support for VIA: [VIA Firmware Upgrades](firmware-updates).

 To setup a QMK build environment, see the [QMK Tutorial](https://docs.qmk.fm/#/newbs).